 A Dance with Dragons

 Lord Wyman Manderly rejects Lord Davos Seaworth's attempt to gain House Manderly for the cause of King Stannis Baratheon and instead has Davos imprisoned within the Wolf's Den.
 Later, Robett Glover releases Davos from his cell and brings him to Wyman through a secret passage connecting the Wolf's Den and the New Castle.
 Wyman tasks Davos with finding Rickon Stark.

 The ground floor contains a barracks.
-The cell that Davos is imprisoned in is large and unexpectedly comfortable; Davos think it may once have a lordling's bedchamber.
+The cell that Davos is imprisoned in is large and unexpectedly comfortable; Davos think it may once have been a lordling's bedchamber.
 It contains a hearth large enough to hold a kettle and a privy in a corner nook.
 The cell's floor consists of warped planks.
 The walls are solid stone and the door is made of oak and iron.
 Beneath Davos's cell are true dungeons in the castle's cellars, including oubliettes, torture chambers, and rat-filled pits.

 The castle contains a godswood with a weirwood heart tree so large its limbs pass through walls and windows.
 Amongst several cellars, a barrel-vaulted cellar has walls covered with salt and a floor sloshing with seawater.
 Past the cellars are rows of smaller, foul-smelling cells.
 There is also a long tunnel that secretly runs below the Castle Stair connecting the Wolf's Den and the New Castle.